-There is research that suggests a happy, positive mood accompanied by frequent smiles is an important part of living a healthy lifestyle that helps you live a longer life!
-So keep smiling and living a long happy life!
+There are countless scientific studies and research that suggests a happy, positive mood accompanied by frequent smiles is an important part of living a healthy lifestyle that helps you live a longer life!
+So stay focused on the long-term benefits of the simple act of smiling and keep smiling so you live a long happy life!

 2. Smiling Relieves Stress

-Likewise, research indicates smiling is a great stress reducer even if you don’t feel like smiling.
+Likewise, research indicates smiling reduces stress levels even if you don’t feel like smiling.
 When you are stressed, give it a try!
 Stop and take time to put a SMILE on your beautiful face.
-Your smile tells your brain to release calming endorphins.
+Your smile tells your brain to release a stress hormone and calming endorphins.
 So keep calm and smile on!

 3. Smiling Elevates Mood

-Have you ever heard of neurotransmitters?
-A simple smile can trigger the release of neurotransmitters like dopamine and serotonin in your brain.
+Have you ever heard of feel-good neurotransmitters?
+A simple smile can trigger the release of certain neurotransmitters like dopamine and serotonin in your brain.
 These brain chemicals naturally boost your mood.
 You can think of a SMILE as a natural antidepressant!
-By adopting a happy facial expression, your brain helps you enter a natural state of happiness.
+By adopting a happy facial expression, your brain helps you enter a natural state of happiness and a positive mood.